ibm-cloud-docs/Backup/restore-SQLDB.md

 If a  Microsoft&reg; SharePoint 2010 or 2013 database is backed up by using the SQL Server plug-in, you can restore items such as site collections, websites, lists, and documents from the backup.
 If a  Microsoft&reg; SQL Server database is backed up by using the SQL Server plug-in or Image plug-in, you can restore specific tables and objects from the backup.

-To restore items from a database backup, you must first use Portal to expose the safeset as a shared resource.
+To restore items from a database backup, you must first use Portal to expose the  safe set as a shared resource.
 You can then use a Granular Restore application to find and restore items from the backup.
 To restore items from a SharePoint database backup, use Granular Restore for  Microsoft&reg; SharePoint.
 To restore items from an SQL Server database backup, use Granular Restore for  Microsoft&reg; Exchange and SQL.
 For more information, or to obtain a Granular Restore application, contact your service provider.

 To restore items from an SQL Server or SharePoint database, complete the following tasks.
 1. On the navigation bar, click Computers.
 A grid lists available servers.
-2. Find the computer with the safeset with SharePoint or SQL Server data that you want to restore, and expand its view by clicking the computer row.
+2. Find the computer with the  safe set with SharePoint or SQL Server data that you want to restore, and expand its view by clicking the computer row.
 3. Click the Jobs tab.
 4. Find the job with the SharePoint data that you want to restore, and click Restore in the Select Action menu for the job.
 The Choose how to restore dialog box appears.
 5. Select Restore items to a SharePoint or SQL Server database, and click Continue.
-The SQL Server Restore dialog box shows the most recent safeset for the job.
+The SQL Server Restore dialog box shows the most recent  safe set for the job.
-6. To restore data from an older safeset, click the calendar button.
-In the calendar, click the date of the safeset from which you want to restore.
-Then, click the specific safeset that you want to use.
+6. To restore data from an older  safe set, click the calendar button.
+In the calendar, click the date of the  safe set from which you want to restore.
+Then, click the specific  safe set that you want to use.
 7. In the Encryption Password field, enter the data encryption password.
 To view the password hint, click the Hint button.
 8. In the Idle Time field, enter the number of minutes of inactivity after which the share has to automatically stop.
 The value can range 2-180 minutes.
 9. Select or clear the Use all available bandwidth option.